 Rococo indeed!
 This is above the altar in the church.

 The Princes of Leiningen are Protestant, so they gave the church to the Protestant parish and it remains Protestant today.
-The local Catholics had to build a new church nearby.
+The Catholics had to build a new church nearby.

-This is one of the largest remaining Baroque organs.
+It is one of the largest remaining Baroque organs.
 Although additional ranks were added in the mid-19th century, the original workings remained unchanged into the 20th century.
 It was reconstructed in 1982.

-What interested me the most was the floor.
+The room was beautiful, but what interested me the most was the floor.
 Its visual effects could mess with your mind.